-In showcase No. 13, we have a tomb that was discovered on Aire Street.
+In showcase No. 13, the audioguide shows us a tomb that was discovered on Aire Street.
 The tomb dates from the 3rd century A.D., and was built on a grave with a base, and covered with bricks.
 A funerary inscription is displayed behind the showcase.

-Following the corridor towards the exit, on the left, in showcase No. 14, several pieces are on display that come from the late-Roman-period: potteries from the 5th century A.D).
+Following the corridor towards the exit with the audioguide, on the left, in showcase No. 14, several pieces are on display that come from the late-Roman-period: potteries from the 5th century A.D).
 These potteries were excavated at the Eastern baths, next to the Church of San José, once the thermal building was not used anymore.
 As part of this selection of ceramic material, six different types of amphoras are displayed; There are also large storage jugs, as well as tableware (plates, mugs, bowls, etc.).

 Opposite this showcase is the coin showcase (No. 12).
 In this numismatic section, coins from Roman times are predominant.
 There is a collection ranging from the early Hispano-Roman coinage to the late-Roman-period issues of small size.
 The set is completed with medieval and modern coinage, including significant silver coins from the Almohad period.
 Before leaving, if you look out the window you can see el Molino.

-The medieval collection from the Islamic period is small.
+The medieval collection from the Islamic period we can see with the audioguide is small.
 It is mainly represented by objects from excavations on the hill of the Castle of San Juan.
 On the left, next to showcase No.14 that contains late-Roman-period objects, a burial from that time has been recreated.
 It belongs to maqbara, the cemetery located in the vicinity of San Juan Street and Abastos Square.

-Continuing down the hall, to the right, we will find a variety of objects related to the hisn, and a small settlement from the Hispano-Arab period (11th to the 13th century).
+Continuing down the hall with the audioguide, to the right, we will find a variety of objects related to the hisn, and a small settlement from the Hispano-Arab period (11th to the 13th century).
 Among these objects we find glazed ataifores (ancient dishes), flasks, oil lamps decorated in manganese, a pipe, metal and ivory items, etc.

 Opposite the showcase devoted to the Middle Ages, we find showcase No. 17, containing objects from the 18th to the 20th century.
 These were retrieved from the hill of the Castle and the current town center.
 We can take note of the collection of pipes and garment accessories belonging to various guards from the castle.